KatyaKoprykova/PDP/README.md

 Hello.
-It is manual for your code, hello
+It is manual for your code, hello/
+Sorry?